Rental Law: Before a termination without notice, the tenant must be clearly informed of which behaviors will no longer be tolerated by the landlord.

 Invalid Immediate Termination

-The eviction lawsuit based on the immediate termination was also unfounded.
-According to the District Court, the requirements for immediate termination under Sections 543 (1) and 569 BGB were not met.
-According to Section 569 (4) BGB, all reasons for immediate termination must be stated in the termination notice.
-Reasons not mentioned cannot be considered when assessing the termination.
-Since the plaintiffs did not refer to the installment payments of utility costs in the termination notice, this could not justify the termination.
-Although the defendant’s late rent payments were generally considered a breach of contract, an immediate termination is only justified if this breach is sustained.
-In this case, while seven late payments within a year could be considered sustained, the defendant had not been previously warned.
-According to case law, a tenant must be clearly warned that the landlord will no longer tolerate certain behavior before an immediate termination due to a breach of contract can be expected.
+The alternative action for eviction based on termination without notice was also unfounded.
+In the opinion of the local court, the requirements for termination without notice pursuant to Sections 543 I, 569 BGB were not met.
+Pursuant to Section 569 IV BGB, all reasons that should lead to termination without notice must be stated in the notice of termination.
+Reasons not stated may not be taken into account when assessing the termination.
+As the plaintiffs had not referred to the payment of ancillary costs in instalments in the notice of termination, this circumstance could not justify the termination.
+Although the defendant's unpunctual rent payments constituted a breach of contract in principle, termination without notice was only justified if this breach of contract was sustained.
+In the present case, seven late payments within one year were to be assumed to be sustainable, but the defendant had not been warned beforehand.
+According to case law, before a tenant can expect termination without notice due to a breach of contract, he must be warned by a Warning letter clearly indicate that the landlord will no longer tolerate certain behaviour.

 No Ordinary Termination Possible